John D. Trasviña

-John David Trasviña is a human rights attorney.
+John David Trasviña (born 1958) is an American human rights attorney.
 He is the former dean of the University of San Francisco School of Law.
 Previous to that, he was assistant secretary of the Office of Fair Housing and Equal Opportunity in the U.S. Department of Housing and Urban Development, president and general counsel of the Mexican American Legal Defense and Educational Fund (MALDEF), and special counsel for Immigration Related Unfair Employment Practices at the U.S. Department of Justice.
 He was named principal legal advisor at U.S. Immigration and Customs Enforcement in January 2021.

 Career

 Trasviña is a native of San Francisco, where he attended Lowell High School; he then received degrees from Harvard University and Stanford Law School.
 He has focused his work at the local and federal levels on civil rights, voting rights, immigration policy, worker rights and education.

 After graduating from Stanford Law School, Trasviña began his career as a deputy city attorney in San Francisco from 1983 to 1985, and then went to MALDEF in Washington, D.C., from 1985 to 1987 as a legislative counsel.
 From there he moved to Capitol Hill to work for Paul Simon in 1987 first as counsel and then in 1993 as general counsel and staff director for the United States Senate Judiciary Subcommittee on the Constitution, Civil Rights and Property Rights.

 During the Clinton Administration he was appointed to be Special Counsel for Immigration Related Unfair Employment Practices at the U.S. Department of Justice in 1997.
 He also served as deputy assistant attorney general for legislative affairs at the U.S. Department of Justice.

 After leaving DOJ in 2001 he was the director of the Discrimination Research Center in Berkeley and taught at Stanford Law School.
 He returned to MALDEF, and took the position of president and general counsel in November 2006.

 On March 26, 2009, Trasviña was announced as President Obama's nominee to be assistant secretary of the Office of Fair Housing and Equal Opportunity in the U.S. Department of Housing and Urban Development.
 His nomination was confirmed by the U.S. Senate on May 1, 2009.

 In May 2013, Trasviña was named the dean of the University of San Francisco School of Law, effective June 17, 2013.
 He concluded his term as dean in June 2018.